The 'SFT Synth' (code named 'Piranha') is a monophonic single-voice MIDI programmable synthesizer

 - Initial marketing analysis performed, competing products sell for about TWICE the expected retail price

-Additional Project Needs that MAY Require Financing
+Additional Project Needs that MAY Require Financing (including possible 'crowd fund')

 - FCC Verification for Part 15 subpart B (unintentional radiators, peripheral device)

 This may require a 'limited production run' in order to obtain a representative sample

 - (optional) Additional testing for CE mark, others